 The first apportionment in September 2020 apportioned 25% of the total preliminary allocation.
-Subsequent apportionments will allot 25% of the allocation plus expenditures reported and minus amounts previously paid, up to the full amount of the allocation for ESSER.
-The second apportionment was distributed in late December.
+Subsequent apportionments allotted 25% of the allocation plus expenditures reported and minus amounts previously paid, up to the full amount of the allocation for ESSER I. The second apportionment was distributed in late December 2020.

-The federal requirements found in the CARES Act require that the ESSER Fund and the GEER Fund be subject to the Uniform Grants Guidance.
-Please refer to ESSER/GEER Capital Expenditures for more information and the pre-approval application.
+The federal requirements found in the CARES Act require that the ESSER I Fund and the GEER I Fund be subject to the Uniform Grants Guidance program management regulations Those regulations contain a requirement that capital expenditures greater than $5,000 have prior written approval.
+Please refer to the Capital Expenditures section of the Federal Stimulus Funding web page for more information and the pre-approval application.

-Interest Earned on ESSER Fund: ESSER Funds are subject to Title 2, Code of Federal Regulations, Section 200.305, requires grantees and sub-grantees to remit interest earned on advances to the federal agency.
+Interest Earned on ESSER I Fund: ESSER I funds are subject to Title 2, Code of Federal Regulations, Section 200.305, which requires grantees and sub-grantees to remit interest earned on advances to the federal agency.
 Grantees or sub-grantees may retain interest amounts up to $500 per year for related administrative expenses.
 For more information, please refer to the CDE web page on Interest Earned on Federal Funds.

 - ESSER Fund State Allocations Table